 Open Bridges made history in 2017 when for the first and only time, all 13 of the bridges over the River Hull were raised, swung or closed simultaneously to allow a flotilla of vessels to make their way to the Humber to a backing of an especially-composed live music score.

-Following Open Bridges we are continuing to add new installements to the project, links to all of them can be found in the main menu.
+Following Open Bridges we are continuing to add new installments to the project, links to all of them can be found in the main menu.

-‘A River Full of Stories’ is a continuing oral history project gathering memories of life and work on and around the River Hull.
-The book is now available from all Hull & East Riding Libraries and to order from UK libraries and the British Library.
+‘A River Full of Stories’ is the continuing oral history project gathering memories of life and work on and around the River Hull.
+The book ‘A River Full of Stories’ was published in 2019 and is available from all Hull & East Riding Libraries and to order from UK libraries and the British Library.
 We are still gathering stories and photos and make regular posts on the blog.

 ‘What Makes The Humber‘ explores the confluences and waterways which drain a fifth of England’s water into the North Sea.